ibm-cloud-docs/account/iam-quickstart.md

 {: #iam-user-next}

 Continue securing your cloud resources by creating context-based restrictions, which work with traditional IAM policies, to provide another layer of protection.
 Or, learn what else you can do with {{site.data.keyword.cloud_notm}} IAM by checking out the [features list](/docs/account?topic=account-iamoverview#features).

-- To automate access group provisioning with Terraform, see the [IAM Access Groups module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group).
-- To automate context-based restrictions with Terraform, see the [Context-Based Restrictions module](https://github.com/terraform-ibm-modules/terraform-ibm-cbr).
-- You can explore all available modules in the [Terraform IBM Modules registry](https://registry.terraform.io/namespaces/terraform-ibm-modules).